 You might be lucky enough to catch a glimpse of dolphins as they ride bow waves or hear the healthy populations of sea lions as they bark from rocky outposts.

 Twenty species of marine mammals have been recorded in Gwaii Haanas.
-This includes the migrating gray, humpback, sei, fin, minke and blue whales, harbor porpoises, Dall’s porpoises and Pacific white-sided dolphins.
+This includes the migrating gray, humpback, sei, fin, minke and blue whales, as well as harbor porpoises, Dall’s porpoises and Pacific white-sided dolphins.
 Orcas are seen regularly and hunt as apex predators.

 Under the waters of the Hecate Strait lies a former tundra-like landscape shaped by rivers, lakes and beach terraces that were submerged after sea levels rose following the last Ice Age.
 Off the west coast of Gwaii Haanas is the Queen Charlotte Basin, a structural basin beneath the western Canadian continental shelf.